2017 - 2019

 Eurasia - Antipodes scroll

 Eurasia Antipodes scroll begins in 2017 on the last day of summer in Vienna.
-I had come there to share the Australindopak Archive at Hinterland cross cultural arts platform, managed and curated by Gudrun Wallenbock.
-In Vienna I spent time with people whose stories came into the scrolls, including Iranian performance painter Mahdieh Bayat and her husband musician Johannes Kretz.
+I had come to share the Australindopak Archive at Hinterland cross cultural arts platform, managed by curator Gudrun Wallenbock.
+In Vienna I spent time with people whose stories came into the scrolls.
+I stayed with Gudrun, and then Iranian performance painter Mahdieh Bayat and composer Johannes Kretz.
+I met Mahdieh's family and her sister's startling baby, Roya.
 I visited the sinking city of Venice where tourists like myself pulled the city apart at the seams.
 The Venice Biennale was happening.
-Anybody with a bit of real estate had rented it to an artist or a nation.
-Exhibitors pay thousands of euros per week for spaces.
-And there yet so many people were begging.
+Anybody with a bit of real estate had rented it to an artist or to a nation.
+Exhibitors paid thousands of euros per week for spaces whilst in the streets many people were homeless and begging.

-Back in Vienna winter began in a way that was sudden.
-The seasons seem to arrive like clockwork, and perhaps why punctuality is innate to being Viennese.
-It seems ludicrous but I was too poor to buy pastries or cheese, or to sit in cafes having coffees.
-My flights had been funded by a regional arts grant and Hinterland gave a stipend for living, but crossing economies was terrifying.
+Back in Vienna winter began suddenly.
+The seasons are punctual, and punctuality is innate to being Viennese.
+If you arrange to meet someone in a week, they will be there and not a minute late.
+I pressed my face against the windows of bakeries but I was too poor to buy the pastries or the cheese, or sit in cafes having coffees.
+My flights had been funded by an Australian arts grant and Hinterland gave a small stipend, but the difference in economies was quite scary.
 I sat on the cobbles for free and drew the roofs of buildings ornamented with gold leaves.
-A girl on a blanket nearby begged dramatically arms outstretched, her face a mournful entreaty.
-You have to work really really really hard to get a coin out of the uber-rich Austrians.
+A girl on a blanket nearby begged theatrically, her arms outstretched, her face arranged in mournful entreaty, demonstrating how hard you have to work to get a coin here.

 Cultural whiplash became a recurrent theme in the Eurasia scroll.
 Soon after coming back to Australia and Hunchy in Queensland an opportunity came to travel to Pakistan.
-Then returning to Australia, I ended up in the city of Townsville for six months.
-On the banks of Ross River I rediscovered the great White obsession with lawn mowing.
-In Townsville people think that speaking fast is a sign of intelligence.
-During the time there I made excursions to communities in Western Queensland, Canberra, and Brisbane before returning to Townsville where Eurasia scroll was completed.
+Returning to Australia, I ended up in the city of Townsville for six months.
+On the banks of Ross River I met turtles, and swans, and the great White obsession with lawn mowing.
+In Townsville the coconut trees have been cut down due to fear of falling nuts.
+Local people think that speaking fast is a sign of intelligence.
+I made excursions to communities in Western Queensland, Canberra, and Brisbane before returning to Townsville, where Eurasia scroll was completed with a story shared by a family of refugees from the Congo.

 Click on an image above to tour Eurasia Antipodes scroll.